Dr. Romantic: Season 1

-First script reading took place September 13, 2016, at SBS Ilsan Production Studios in Goyang, Gyeonggi Province, South Korea.
+First script reading took place September 13, 2016, at SBS Ilsan Production Studios in Goyang, South Korea.
 Filming started on September 23.

 Season 2

-The first script reading took place in September 2019 at SBS Ilsan Production Studios in Goyang, Gyeonggi Province, South Korea.
+The first script reading took place in September 2019 at SBS Ilsan Production Studios in Goyang, South Korea.

 Han Suk-kyu, Kim Hong-pa, Jin Kyung, Im Won-hee, Byun Woo-min, Kim Min-jae, Choi Jin-ho, Jang Hyuk-jin, Yang Se-jong, Lee Gyu-ho and Yoon Na-moo reprised their roles from the first season.

 Season 3

 In September 2021, it was reported that production for Season 3 would begin in late 2021, but filming had to be postponed due to the actor's schedule and the outbreak of the COVID-19 virus.
 Season 3 is scheduled to be filmed with the goal of broadcasting in the first half of 2023.